Gendering Global Politics

 Summary

-This course focuses on how various issues in global politics are related to sex and gender.
-We explore the complexity and connections between these issues, both locally and globally, and in everyday life.
+In this course, we focus on how a range of issues in global politics are related to sex and gender.
+We explore the complexity and interconnections between these issues, both locally and globally, as well as in everyday life.
+In the course, we examine how different actors understand global political issues through the lens of sex and gender, including possible solutions to the problems that have been identified.

 About

-The overall aim of the course is to equip students with tools to analyze and challenge conventional understandings of global politics by making visible the role of gender.
+The overall aim of the course is to provide students with tools to analyze and question taken-for-granted assumptions about global politics by making visible the role that gender plays.

 The teaching in Global Gender Studies takes the form of lectures and seminars.
 In the seminars you will get the opportunity to deepen your understanding and let your views be confronted with the perspectives of other students.
 A fundamental part of the courses' design is continuous writing assignments, which give you an opportunity to develop your own thinking and writing.
 The courses are held in English with both Swedish and international students.